Thursday, September 26, 2024

 We walked around the back of this large mound of glacial moraine

-Phil the beach captain standing guard
+Phil, the beach captain, standing guard

-It's the kind of solitude we love - the two of us tramping together in silence
+This is the kind of solitude we love - the two of us tramping together in silence

-Once in the zodiac our lovely driver Leonie surprised us by taking us on a little cruise to where the glacier debouched into the sea.
+Once in the zodiac, our lovely driver, Leonie, surprised us by taking us on a little cruise to where the glacier debouched into the sea.
 The water in front of the glacier was an almost transparent skirt of Nilas ice - a thin sheet of new sea ice (yes it was salty!).
 That means of course that there had been no recent calvings.
 A wonderful and fitting last excursion.

 We were greeted back on board with warm spiced tea - very welcome

-The glacier beautiful viewed from the ship
+The glacier is so beautiful when viewed from the ship

 Fascinating rock strata

 The rest of the day was filled with last minute housekeeping, recaps and reports and packing.
-And you wouldn’t believe it but after all the difficult walking we’d done in great clumping gumboots over rocks etc, I caught my little toe on one of our cases and ….. you guessed it.
+And you wouldn’t believe it but after all the difficult walking we’d done in great clumping gumboots over rocks etc., I caught my little toe on one of our cases and ….. you guessed it.
 Blast and damnation!!
 Not happy but what can you do - except take pain killers?

-A wonderful shot taken by ship photographer of a bear near the ship being bothered by birds
+A wonderful shot taken by our ship photographer of a bear near the ship being bothered by birds

 Our route around the islands of Svalbard to our final destination - Longyearbyen

 Our record breaking transect!
+We sailed to three Poles.

 No comments: